maldfrey/ActFoE/README.md

 # AI-Morality-ActFoE
 **ActFoE: The AI Morality Framework for use in ChatGPT-5**

-ActFoE (Actions, Consequences, and Framework of Ethics) is a reasoning scaffold designed to help AI systems and human collaborators navigate moral decision-making with clarity, reproducibility, and transparency.
+ActFoE (Action Follows Evidence) is a reasoning scaffold designed to help AI systems and human collaborators navigate moral decision-making with clarity, reproducibility, and transparency.
 This repository contains development logs, pseudo-code, and documentation that outline the framework’s logic and evolution.

 ---